How to Review an Incoming Email

 After you have accepted or retrieved an email for processing, normally your next step is to review its content.
 The recommended order of email content analysis is given as follows.

-- Scroll through the email thread if you want to review the case history before replying.
+- If you want to review the case history before replying, click the History tab.

-- All incoming, transferred, and outgoing emails related to this case will be listed in reverse chronological order.
-Incoming emails will include email addresses of all To: and Cc: recipients.
+- All incoming , transferred , and outgoing emails related to this case will be listed in the chronological order.

-- Any notes that you or other agents provided with respect to this case will also be listed.
+- Any notes that you or other agents provided with respect to this case will also be listed with the notes icon .
+You can select any particular message to view its content in the message body area.

 Step 3: Read the email message

 Your next step is to review the email message itself and understand how this email should be processed.
 Some emails may contain attachments that may also have to be reviewed before any further processing steps.
-If the email was sent with attachments, the file names of those attachments will be listed below the subject line of the email message.
+If the email was sent with attachments, the file names of those attachments will be listed in the Reading Pane below the subject line of the email message.

 Step 4: Open attachments